balfour-d/EC601-ChipletsProject/InfoInterviewQs.md

 - Have you worked with chiplets in the past?
 Do you have any information on the application of chiplets in FPGA design?
 - How feasible do you believe our project is?
 How would you suggest focusing our project so that it can be completed within a semester?
 - Do you think it is feasible to use Chiplet and FPGA to create a multi-sensor integration platform or AI reasoning acceleration platform for autonomous intelligent driving?
+- Or can we study the issues related to adaptive baud rate by combining chiplet and FPGA?
 -

 # Evan Lang